AndrewWPhillips/andrewwphillips.github.io/_posts/2023-12-29-flame-graphs.md

 # Understanding Flame Graphs

-Flame graphs make it easy to see the relationship between callers and callees and compare their flat and cumulative times.
-For example, many performance issues are easily seen as "plateaus" - flat areas at the top of the graph with no block (called functions) directly above.
-This indicates that a function is using a lot of CPU time, perhaps in a loop, which (if unexpected) could be an opportunity for optimization.
+Flame graphs make it easy to see where CPU time is being consumed simply by looking at the width of the boxes.
+It also make it easy to see the relationship between callers and callees and compare their flat and cumulative times.

-Remember that the horizontal axis represents the amount of (CPU) time spent in a function (and children) but it is not in chronological order.
-Any particular block represents _all_ calls of a function with the same call stack.
-These calls could have occurred at different times.
-[Brenda Gregg's video](https://www.youtube.com/watch?v=VMpTU15rIZY&ab_channel=GOTOConferences) explains this in detail.
+If a function is doing a lot of unnecessary calculations (e.g. a long-running loop) this will appear as a "plateau" in the flame graph - ie, a flat area at the "top" of the graph with no block(s) above - that is, large flat (but not cumulative) time.
+If unexpected, this is an opportunity for optimization.

+Alternatively, if a unexpectedly wide block has lots of blocks above it (large cumulative but not flat time) then you need to carefully check the names of called functions to find anything unnecessary, such as excessive logging, or functions that could be optimized.

-The different **block colours** in most flame graphs don't particularly mean anything, except the same function in different call stacks will have the same colour.
+Note: The different **block colours** in most flame graphs don't particularly mean anything, except the same function in different call stacks will have the same colour.
 Sometimes, blocks have very different colours or hues to indicate something significant such as different languages or execution environments.
 {: .notice--info}

+**Samples**

+You can use flame graphs without understanding how they are created, but it may be useful to understand how they are built from samples.
+The Go profiler collects a **sample** every 10 msecs (by default).
+Each sample is essentially a stack frame including the name of all functions in the call stack.
+BTW you don't need to worry about inlined functions - they are added to the stack frame (by default).

+Note: Samples for CPU profiles are taken at 100 Hz (100 times/second).
+This can be adjusted using `runtime.SetCPUProfileRate()`.
+You might want to change it if you are getting interactions with other events that occur at the same rate (or multiple thereof).
+For example, I had a message sent to the server exactly every 100 ms which caused greatly varying CPU profiles simply because of the timing.
+{: .notice--info :}

+When a flame graph is generated it groups all samples that have the same call stack together.
+So the horizontal axis shows the CPU time, but because of the grouping the X-axis is **not** in chronological order.
+The inventor of flame graphs explains why this grouping is so useful in this video: [Visualizing Performance - The Developers’ Guide to Flame Graphs](https://www.youtube.com/watch?v=VMpTU15rIZY&ab_channel=GOTOConferences).

+Each block if a flame graph represents _all_ calls of a function with the same ancestry (call stack).
+The block immediately below is the parent (caller) and block(s) above are the child(ren) or callee(s).
+But don't forget that if a function executes quickly and is called rarely then it may never be seen in a profile, because it was lucky enough to never be sampled.

+In the **pprof tool** web GUI you can choose to see the number of samples for each block (rather than CPU time) by selecting the **samples** item from the SAMPLE drop-down menu.
+To see the number of samples hover the mouse over the block. **WARNING**: If the **root** block (at the bottom of the graph) does not have enough samples then the flame graph will not be very useful.
+{: .notice--warning :}

 # Summary